MileHacker Logo

 • Pick tour operators that emphasize responsible tourism industry for Delos, making sure they respect the site and its environment, like G Adventures.

-• Consider sustainable gear from Patagonia and reusable products from Package Free Shop.
+• Consider sustainable gear from Patagonia and can be used again products from Package Free Shop.

 Cultural Sensitivity